cs411-alawini/fa23-cs411-team063-QueryTitans/doc/Stage 3-Database Design.md

 That said, the index lookup on Game using game_genre streamlined the process of finding relevant rows in the Game table, reducing the actual time per loop to a range of 0.003-0.337 ms. However, this improvement is insufficient to counterbalance the performance loss in other parts of the query

 #### Third Index
-We added an index on Game.Genre by using:
+We added an index on Game.Rating by using:

 ![DI Query 1](Images/3rd_IndexQ1.jpg)

-We decided to use this column as an index due to the reson that this column is involved in multiple places in the query, most notably in the subquery condition `WHERE Game.Game_Rating < Laptop.Laptop_Rating` and the main query filter `AND Game.Game_Rating <= Laptop.Laptop_Rating`.
+We decided to use this column as an index due to the reason that this column is involved in multiple places in the query, most notably in the subquery condition `WHERE Game.Game_Rating < Laptop.Laptop_Rating` and the main query filter `AND Game.Game_Rating <= Laptop.Laptop_Rating`.
 Indexing this column can optimize these filtering steps, potentially reducing both the time and the cost associated with the query

 The results achieved by using this index can be seen below: